 I am using a single crutch as support but some days I can walk nearly a mile without needing it and I use it mainly on rough ground and walking up hills.

-I am also able to get into the loft workshop easier than before and am able to start working again but I have to stand and walk around every 10 minutes otherwise I get the cramping issues if I sit for too long!
+I am also able to get into the loft workshop easier than before and am able to start working again but I have to stand and walk around every 10 minutes otherwise I get cramping issues if I sit for too long!

-Looking back over the months, I wish I had not overdone the exercises initally which appears to have caused more damage overall.
+Looking back over the months, I wish I had not overdone the exercises initially which appears to have caused more damage overall.
 The ankle injury put me back with my recovery and I hope to be able to start cycling again this year once I am back on my feet fully!

-Hopefully by next year this will be behind me and I will be out walking and cycling every week again.
+Hopefully, by next year this will be behind me and I will be out walking and cycling every week again.

 The following links are videos and equipment which I have purchased which have made life easier with sciatica.

-Back Mechanic by Dr. Stuart McGill
+Back Mechanic by Dr Stuart McGill

 Percussion Muscle Massage Gun.
 Works well on tight muscles and hamstrings.